Historicity of the Hanukkah Miracle

 This is a fascinating statement.
 Did Josephus know more than what he disclosed?
-He called this festival the festival of lights but gives no reason as to why it should be called that.
+He called Hanukkah ‘lights’ but gives no reason as to why it should be called that.
 The Greek word translated as lights in this passage literally means illumination – as emanating from a light source.
-His statement indicates he may not have been completely convinced how the name “Festival of Lights” was conceived.
+His statement indicates that he may not have been completely convinced how the name “Festival of Lights” was conceived.
 Although, I Maccabees makes it clear the Temple was illuminated from the lights lit within.

 Josephus, 1 Maccabees and 2 Maccabees are the primary sources closest to the Hanukkah story.
 The menorah being relit was obviously an important part of reclaiming the Temple.
 It is recalled by all of them.
 If some kind of miracle occurred regarding the menorah (or any other Temple furniture piece), maybe these authors did not know about it or chose to leave it out.
-The fact that they had freedom from the Greeks seems to be of the upmost importance.
-The Jewish people gained control of their own destiny and could worship God.
+The fact that they had religious freedom from the Greeks seems to be of the upmost importance.
+The Jewish people gained control of the Temple and could worship God.

 The main sources that discuss any miracle of oil come later.
 The Babylonian Talmud was written between 200 and 500 AD.
 In it, we read about the miracle.
 This was hundreds of years after the event happened.